satvikshetty04/ScalableSearchEngine/README.md

-# Scalable Text Search Engine
+# Text Search Engine augmented with a Real-Time classifier.

 **Project description:**